-The CLOSE command performs the following two functions.
+The CLOSE command performs the following two functions:

 - 1. If the DOS disc buffer contains any logical records that have been written to/from a user program and not physically written on the disc, then these records are written on the disc. - 2.
 The file parameter information for any currently activated files are updated on the disc library.
 If a disc file is assigned to more than one logical unit, the parameter information of the highest logical unit is used to update the library.
+This fact must be considered if a file is to be activated at a later time without being rewound.